Beyond the Silence: How Men Navigate Infertility Through Digital Communities and Data Sharing: Methods

 \subsubsection{Detecting Echo Chambers}

 Following Morini et al. \cite{morini2021toward}, we define echo chambers as clusters with Conductance < 0.5 and Purity > 0.7.
 To define purity, we start by labeling user stance which we defined as (Qualitative Theme | VADER sentiment).
 In other words, for each theme, a stance would be (theme X positive; theme X negative; and theme X neutral).
 This is in keeping with earlier work on stance as a product of topic and sentiment \cite{ALDAYEL2021102597,naskar2016sentiment}.
+We used this method to answer RQ2a.